axelor/axelor-mobile/docs/doc/en/application/30_screens.md

 - a title (_title_) to be displayed in the header when the user is on the page.
 This must actually be a translation key to facilitate internationalization of the application.
 - the component corresponding to the screen content (_component_).
 - an _actionID_ key to link the screen to a configuration of actions to be displayed in the header.
-- options for displaying the screen, such as whether or not to have a header with a shadow.
-The header has a shadow by default, so there's no need to supply this attribute when a shadow is required.
 - an _isUsableOnShortcut_ tag to indicate whether the screen can be used as a shortcut on the home screen.

 Then simply export all the screens in this form: